• Home

 What is Tap Dancing?

-• Tap Dancing is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
+• Tap Danc is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
 Two major variations on tap dance exist: rhythm (jazz) tap and Broadway tap.
 Broadway tap focuses on dance; it is widely performed in musical theater.

 • Rhythm tap focuses on musicality, and practitioners consider themselves to be a part of the jazz tradition.